shorebirdtech/handbook/onboarding.md

 # Communication

 * You should have been added to the Shorebird Discord server.
 Please join and introduce yourself.
-You will be added to the "Code Town" role and you will have admin powers on the Discord.
+You will be added to the "Birder" role and you will have admin powers on the Discord.
 * You should consider muting Discord, except for @mentions.
 If Discord ends up too noisy, we'll find something quieter for internal communication.